sodadata/docs/soda/integrate-dbt.md

 Note that you must use Soda Library to run the CLI command to ingest dbt test results into Soda Cloud from dbt cloud.
 You cannot configure the connection to dbt Cloud from within the Soda Cloud user interface, as with a new data source, for example.

-1. If you have not already done so, install the `soda-dbt` sub-package in the Python environment that also runs you Soda Library package by running the following command.
+1. If you have not already done so, install the `soda-dbt` package in the Python environment that also runs Soda Library scans:
 ```
 pip install -i https://pypi.cloud.soda.io soda-dbt
 ```